uapi-group/kernel-features/README.md

 currently cannot as it also needs to generically wait for such unexpected children.

-### Mount notifications without rescanning of `/proc/self/mountinfo`

-[x] Mount notifications without rescanning of `/proc/self/mountinfo`

-Mount notifications that do not require continuous rescanning of `/proc/self/mountinfo`.
-Currently, if a program wants to track mounts established on the system it can receive `poll()`able events via a file descriptor to `/proc/self/mountinfo`.
-When receiving them it needs to rescan the file from the top and compare it with the previous scan.
-This is both slow and racy.
-It's slow on systems with a large number of mounts as the cost for re-scanning the table has to be paid for every change to the mount table.
-It's racy because quickly added and removed mounts might not be noticed.

-**🙇 `0f46d81f2bce ("fanotify: notify on mount attach and detach")` 🙇**

-**Use-Case:** `systemd` tracks the mount table to integrate the mounts into it own dependency management.

 ### Asynchronous `close()`

 An asynchronous or forced `close()`, that guarantees that